DOPPLER QUADRILATERAL

 EXPLANATION:

-Let’s do an analysis by using auxiliary lines.
-Here we see in the figure that the line that determines the travel time of the signal is “d1”.
-From here, we can calculate the other lines.
+Let us analyze using auxiliary lines.
+In this figure, we see that the line "d1" determines the signal arrival time.
+From this point, we can calculate the other lines.

 tΔ=d1/c